milbajagic/Capstone_Sparkify/README.md

 The recall shows how many of the churn users have actually been recognized by the model.
 To avoid identifying too many users as churn users, f1 score provides a mean of precision and recall.

+## Summary of results
+Upon exploratory data analysis, and cleaning of data, following features were considered for model building: auth, gender, level, location, method, status, userAgent, hour and churn.
+To prepare data for modeling, categorical features were transformed using StringIndexer combined with OneHotEncoding.
+Upon testing LogisticRegression and RandomForestClassifier, it is hard to tell which model is better.
+They both performed equality well.
+This may be due to the small size of the data set used and to class imbalance.
+Hyperparameter tuning on a larger dataset in the cloud is necessary before selecting a model for successfully predicting user churn.

 ### Libraries used
 This project requires Python 3.x and the following libraries installed: pandas, numpy, pyspark, matplotlib, seaborn